Chaotic Correlation Functions with Complex Fermions: Conclusion

-Finally, since the couplings of the SYK model are chosen from random gaussian distributions, it is tempting to ask if one can apply techniques of stochastic quantisation to reconstruct the bulk description.
+As a further future direction to explore, coming back to the model at hand, since the couplings of the SYK model are chosen from random gaussian distributions, it is also tempting to ask if one can apply techniques of stochastic quantisation to reconstruct the bulk description.
 We hope to report on this soon.

 We would like to thank Subhroneel Chakrabarti for participating in the initial stages of this work and for many discussions.
+RB would also like to thank Kasi Jaswin for important discussions related to the OTOC behavior.
+We would like to thank referees for their constructive remarks which helped improve the results and presentation considerably.
 This research was supported in part by the International Centre for Theoretical Sciences (ICTS) during a visit for participating in the program - AdS/CFT at 20 and Beyond (Code: ICTS/adscft20/05) during the course of this work.